KingdomFirst/Excavator/README.md

 Excavator
 =========

-A conversion tool to pull data into Rock from other church management systems.
+A conversion app to import data into Rock from other church management systems.
+This app requires a SQL file from your previous database and an active Rock connection.

 An auto-generated FellowshipOne model is provided (in-progress).

 Files you need to start an import (Excavator\bin):
 - Excavator.exe